neo-project/docs/docs/en-us/develop/tool/sdk/transaction.md

 # Transaction Construction

-Neo RPC SDK encapsulates the transaction construction module, which allows you to construct transactions in Neo N3 with specific parameters and methods to personalize your functions.
+`RpcClient` encapsulates the transaction construction module, which allows you to construct transactions in Neo N3 with specific parameters and methods to personalize your functions.
 This document introduces the relevant methods.

 > [!Note]
 >